Key takeaways

 How to track it?

-The retention rate is a tricky one.
+The customer retention rate is a tricky one.
 You can’t simply check it in Google Analytics, so you have to calculate it manually (with e.g., Google Sheets or Excel help) by using the following formula:

 The relevant customer data can be viewed by selecting Audience Overview in Google Analytics and filtering the results by the period you wish to analyze.